 Not a lot has changed since 2004, I still tackle problems with the same enthusiasm and motivation, and am now a third year Computer Science major student at the University of British Columbia.
 Yet, most importantly, I am still forever seeking the perfect Neopets Userlookup, and will forever be an advocate for pursuing your childhood dreams.

-Let's talk about the intersection of technology and art, or democratizing technology! 👋 (I'll share cool hackathon stickers 😉 )
+Let's talk about media tech, social collaboration tools, or democratizing technology! 👋 (I'll share cool hackathon stickers 😉 )